AhmedElazony/ATC_01279511881/README.md

   php artisan test
   ```

+  note: make sure to edit the file [phpunit.xml](./backend/phpunit.xml) with your test database credentials, so that the tests run correctly.

 ### Deployment

 I deployed the project on a DigitalOcean VPS, made everything with the aid of copilot, including project (backend, frontend) setup to nginx configuration, and ssl certification, etc.